The following is a tutorial for Nolimits 2 Roller Coaster Simulation, containing some general theory for real-time and video game graphic design.

 It’s difficult to see what’s happening at a reduced image size, so open it in full size, and you’ll see that our pixels are now blown up and visible.
 This time, we have 1280×720 screen pixels to populate, but we’re only looking at a fraction of the texture map, the texels are substantially larger than the pixels.
 The engine is again running bilinear filtering on the image to blend pixels, but as there is no additional detail to be extracting when zooming in on the image, it can only interpolate pixel values, giving a blurred appearance to the image.

 This is exactly what we get when we look too closely at our textures.
 If we consider the hypothetical endpoint of realtime graphics, every texture used would have a resolution so great that we’d alway have a texel density greater than our screen density at any conceivable viewpoint, but this is pretty unrealistic.
-We’d maybe be able to achieve this by running a game on a 640×480 CRT, but screen resolutions are going to keep increasing for the foreseeable future, moving the goalposts for acceptable texture density along with them.

 One thing about the low texture size that is well done is the consistency.
-The illusion of the graphics is maintained despite the low texture size, but if we introduced a single, higher quality asset into the scene, it would look noticeably jarring, and overall worse than than if you’d just reduced the texture quality of that asset.
+The illusion of the graphics is maintained despite the low texture size, but if we introduced a single, higher quality asset into the scene, it might look noticeably jarring, and overall worse than if you’d just reduced the texture quality of that asset.
 The same is true of the opposite.
 If the brick texture was over-stretched across the wall, it’d be instantly noticeable.

 This is best done once you’ve finished a whole area of your scenery, as we’ll be comparing all of our textures.
 We’ll start by making a full copy of the current project, I’m going to take a look at my first project which had extensive 3D work, Point Solitude, and see how well it holds up to my newly asserted standards.